Mount Olivet Cemetery (Nashville)

-Mount Olivet Cemetery is a 206 acre cemetery located in Nashville, Tennessee.
+Mount Olivet Cemetery is a 206 acre cemetery located in Nashville, Tennessee, United States.
 It is located about two miles east of downtown Nashville, and adjacent to the Catholic Calvary Cemetery.
 It is open to the public during daylight hours.

 History

 Antebellum era

 The Mount Olivet Cemetery was established by Adrian Van Sinderen Lindsley and John Buddeke in 1856.
 It was modelled after the Mount Auburn Cemetery.
 In the 1870s, a chapel designed in the Gothic Revival architectural style by Hugh Cathcart Thompson was built as an office.

 The Southern aristocracy was buried in a separate section from common folks.
 These included planters, as well as former governors of Tennessee, U.S. senators, and U.S. congressional representatives.
 In the antebellum era, slaves were often buried near their owners.
 Visitors to Nashville were buried alongside paupers.